jogibear9988/dock-spawn/README.md

     ./node_modules/.bin/gulp

-All dist file are generated in dist.
+All files are generated in dist.

 ## Develop
-The dev mode is useful to build automatically the project when file are modified.
+The dev mode is useful to rebuild automatically the project when file are modified.

     ./node_modules/.bin/gulp dev

 ## Run JSHint
+To have some warning on the code use jshint.

     ./node_modules/.bin/gulp jshint